 In order to fulfill the Controller’s Charter-mandated functions, the City Controller’s office has three major divisions – Audit Services, Accounting Operations, and Financial Reporting and Analysis – in addition to Executive Office and Management Services leadership and staff.

 The Audit Services Division of the Controller’s Office conducts scheduled audits, special audits, and audits requested by the City Council or City management.
-Audits determine if existing controls in City departments are adequate, guage whether departments are operating efficiently and effectively, and ensure that revenues and expenditures are properly recorded in conformance with applicable laws and regulations.
+Audits determine if existing controls in City departments are adequate, gauge whether departments are operating efficiently and effectively, and ensure that revenues and expenditures are properly recorded in conformance with applicable laws and regulations.
 City auditors recommend improvements that promote efficiency and effectiveness of City operations and save taxpayer dollars.
 This division conducts the following types of audits:

 Financial and Compliance Audits